roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### view

-Gets or sets the current gantt view.
+Gets or sets the current Gantt view.

 #### Parameters